nda-cunh/SupraIcons/README.md

 ```

 This function returns a string containing the appropriate icon.
 You can use it in your status line, in a file explorer, or anywhere you wish to display an icon.

+### Palette Support

+Call `SupraIcons#Palette#Apply()` to apply a color palette that matches your Vim theme.
+This ensures that the icons blend seamlessly with your overall color scheme.